Dean Hadley: Career

 He was loaned to York City Knights, and made 10 appearances for the club, scoring 4 tries.
 He also played twice in the Super League in April for Hull F.C. due to injuries occurring in the first team.

 For the 2014 season, he was loaned to Doncaster.
 He played just 3 games before being recalled to play in the first team for Hull FC.
 Since then, he has made 8 appearances for the club and could be finally cementing his place in the starting 13.
 Dean has scored 2 tries for the club, one of them against the Huddersfield Giants in a 30-6 victory.

-On 29 July 2019, Hadley joined rivals Hull Kingston Rovers from Hull F.C. on a three year deal, teammate Jez Litten also joined the red and whites on a three year deal.
+On 29 July 2019, Hadley joined rivals Hull Kingston Rovers from Hull F.C. on a three-year deal, teammate Jez Litten also joined the red and whites on a three-year deal.

+On 12 August 2023, Hadley played for Hull Kingston Rovers in their 17-16 golden point extra-time loss to Leigh in the Challenge Cup final.

+Hadley played a total of 23 games for Hull Kingston Rovers in the 2023 Super League season as the club finished fourth on the table and qualified for the playoffs.
+He played in the clubs semi-final loss against Wigan.

+On 12 October 2024, Hadley played in Hull Kingston Rovers 2024 Super League Grand Final loss against Wigan.

+On 7 June 2025, Hadley played in Hull Kingston Rovers 8-6 Challenge Cup final victory over Warrington.
+It was the clubs first major trophy in 40 years.